 Residents’ (telephone) survey

-A short business survey will also be launched in October 2020.
 The survey will seek to engage with a selection of business interests including large employers, SMEs, retailers, micro-enterprises and agri-businesses.
 It will focus on relevant local issues, inter-relationships within the community and factors driving business development and sustainability.

 Public Sector & Third Sector, and Voluntary Community and Social Enterprise (telephone) Interviews